dannystewart/volumeHUD/README.md

 - Appears on volume change and disappears a few moments later
 - Uses standard macOS materials and SF Symbols to ensure a native look
 - Runs transparently in the background
-- Can be quit simply by launching it a second time

 ## How to Use It